dubzzz/fast-check/documentation/Arbitraries.md

 *&#8195;Description*

-> One unicode character from BMP-plan (including part of surrogate pair)
+> One unicode character from BMP-plan (including part of surrogate pair) — _ie.: one character between `0x0000` (included) and `0xffff` (included)_
+>
+> Generate any 16 bits character.
+Be aware the values within `0xd800` and `0xdfff` which constitutes the surrogate pair characters are also generated meaning that some generated characters might appear invalid regarding UCS-2 and UTF-16 encoding._

 *&#8195;Signatures*

-- `fc.char16bits()` — _one character between `0x0000` (included) and `0xffff` (included).
-Generate any 16 bits character.
-Be aware the values within `0xd800` and `0xdfff` which constitutes the surrogate pair characters are also generated meaning that some generated characters might appear invalid regarding UCS-2 and UTF-16 encoding_
+- `fc.char16bits()`
 *&#8195;Usages*

 ```js